Quantum fiction: Origin of the genre

 The term had been suggested in 1990 by Charles Platt.
 Though, novelist Vanna Bonta claimed to have coined the term quantum fiction in 1996, when she published her novel Flight: A Quantum Fiction Novel.
-In Bonta's novel, the protagonist struggles to tell real life from elements in a novel he is writing, as people and events from his novel begin to appear in reality.
+In Bonta's novel, the protagonist struggles to distinguish real life from elements in a novel he is writing, as people and events from his novel begin to appear in reality.

 Bonta defined quantum fiction as stories in which consciousness affects physics and determines reality; in her words, "the genre is broad and includes life."
 Bonta further explained her development of this new genre: "I don't write science fiction.
 Science fiction is a niche genre, defined by Ray Bradbury as depiction of the real.
 'Quantum fiction' is the realm of all possibilities.
 The genre is broad, and includes life because fiction is an inextricable part of reality in its various stages, and vice versa."

 According to Christina Scholz, on Platt's inclusion of the term:

 Platt envisioned quantum fiction as a way to revitalise the [science fiction] genre, acknowledging the observer (i.e. reader) as an active participant.
 As in quantum physics, the outcome of an observation (the storyline created in the reading process) depends on the questions asked by the observer (reader).
-His examples of possible quantum fiction influences include hypertext and the Choose Your Own Adventure series, Burroughs’ cut-up technique, Ballard’s ‘condensed novels’ containing multiple segmented perspectives, multimedia experimentation, and James Joyce’s Finnegans Wake.
-Like Kurt Vonnegut’s novels, quantum fiction should be composed of small quanta.
+His examples of possible quantum fiction influences include hypertext and the Choose Your Own Adventure series, Burroughs’ cut-up technique, Ballard’s ‘condensed novels’ containing multiple segmented perspectives, multimedia experimentation, and James Joyce's Finnegans Wake.
+Like Kurt Vonnegut's novels, quantum fiction should be composed of small quanta.
 Readers should have random access to these quanta (implying a sort of Brownian motion version of the reading process).
 Multiple viewpoints should be used.
 The prose should be terse, focussed, visual and graphic, the content presented ‘accurate and informational’.
 Platt also encourages a multimedia approach, including the use of other visual material.
 However, in the end, this prescriptive definition of quantum fiction remains experimental and restrictive.